Aleksandr Kurenkov: Early career

 Kurenkov was born in Moscow Oblast, in what was then the Russian Soviet Federative Socialist Republic, in the Soviet Union, on 2 June 1972.
 In 1995, he began work as a teacher of physical culture at school No. 312 in Moscow, while also studying at the Moscow State Academy of Physical Culture, graduating in 1998.
 In 1999, he left his teaching job to join the Federal Security Service, where he worked in various positions until 2002, when he joined the Federal Protective Service.
 In 2004, he graduated from the Moscow Psychological-Social Institute.
-While working as a Federal Protective Service officer, Kurenkov was part of the protective detail of then Prime Minister of Russia Viktor Zubkov between 2007 and 2008, with Zubkov then becoming first deputy chairman in the Putin government.
+While working as a Federal Protective Service officer, Kurenkov was part of the protective detail of then Prime Minister Viktor Zubkov between 2007 and 2008, with Zubkov then becoming first deputy chairman in the Putin government.
 Sources in the Ministry of Emergency Situations described Kurenkov as having become a "Putin adjutant" around 2015.

 In 2021, Kurenkov became assistant director, and the following year, deputy director, of the National Guard Forces Command, serving under Viktor Zolotov.
 He supervised the department of combat training.
 Sources in the Ministry of Emergency Situations suggest that in this capacity Kurenkov participated in the 2022 Russian invasion of Ukraine.